deepbsd/Farchi/README.md

 protection also.
 Your entries in `/dev/mapper` won't be encrypted, etc.  It's better to add LVM *after* you first get the filesystem encrypted.

+BTW, the boot loader cannot be encrypted.
+The EFI partition must be loaded unencrypted, as I understand it.
+Also, extra hooks must be added to `mkinitcpio.conf`.
+Also, if you're using systemd init, apparently that's different from using GRUB.
+Not sure which one is best for all this yet.
+You have to pass some command line params at boot to the kernel.